-The first phase of the annual verification of the potential for capital optimisation and additional allocation of capital includes a review of the results of the most recent calculation of the amount and structure of eligible own funds, and the SCR.
-A financial plan for the following three-year period and a capital management plan are prepared based on this, including measures required to achieve the target capital allocation.
+The first phase of the annual verification of the potential for capital optimisation and additional allocation of capital includes a review of the results of the most recent calculation of the amount and structure of eligible own funds and the SCR.
+A financial plan for the following threeyear period and a capital management plan are prepared based on this, including measures required to achieve the target capital allocation.

-Eligible own funds, the SCR and consequently the solvency ratio of the Company or the Group are calculated based on three-year projections of financial parameters.
-Calculations verify the alignment with the risk appetite, whereupon adjustments to the financial plan are made, if necessary.
+Eligible own funds, the SCR and consequently the solvency ratio of the Company and the Group are calculated based on three-year projections of financial parameters.
+Calculations verify the alignment with the risk appetite, whereupon adjustments to the business plan are made, if necessary.
 The planned use of capital duly includes capital consumption items, such as regular dividends, own shares and projects that require additional capital.

 When allocating capital to business segments, it must be ensured that an adequate return on equity is achieved.
-For the capital allocated to cover risks, we seek to maximise the ratio of return generated by a particular operating segment tying up capital to the capital allocated to the segment (efficient return-to-risk ratio).
+Taking into account the business aspect, we strive to maximise the ratio of return generated by a particular operating segment tying up capital to allocated capital in terms of the capital allocated to cover risks (an effective ratio of return to risk).